the large bone at the bottom of your spine, above your tailbone

 tool to measure how strong your breath is

-sudden, not planned
+on it's own, sudden, not planned

 labour that happens on it's own